mportesdev/mportesdev.github.io/_posts/2023-06-23-positional-only-and-keyword-only-parameters.md

 ## Keyword-only parameters

-The basic property of the keyword-only parameters is that unlike regular keyword parameters, they cannot be passed as positional.
+The main and the most obvious feature of the keyword-only parameters is that unlike regular keyword parameters, their values cannot be passed as positional arguments.

 ```python
 def add(x, *, y=0):